SOLE Generator

 The available options for the SOLE Generator CLI are listed in the image below:

-You can check them out any time by running the following command in your terminal window:
+If you are using SOLE, you can check them out at any time by running the following command in your terminal window:

 dataops sole gen --help

-The dataops solegen command is scheduled to be deprecated shortly.
-Kindly transition to using dataops sole gen as the alternative.
+command is scheduled to be deprecated shortly.
+Kindly transition to using dataops sole gen

 Once you have the toolset, you can start generating the YAML configuration for your SOLE objects.